 Five years on and still we are waiting for anyone to be held accountable.
-Why is it that the wheels of justice always turn so slowly, if at all, for the working class and people of colour?
-The Grenfell Inquiry has revealed how the pursuit of profit was prioritised over the safety of people, shamefully … Continue reading Five years on from Grenfell
+Why is it that the wheels of justice always turn so slowly, if at all, for the working class and marginalised communities?
+The Grenfell Inquiry has revealed how the pursuit of profit was prioritised over the safety of people, shamefully enabled … Continue reading Five years on from Grenfell

 On Wednesday afternoon (27th May) Boris Johnson appeared in front of the Commons Liaison Committee.
 A Prime Minister normally appears in front of this committee around three times a year.
 This was Johnson's first appearance in front of it.
 To very loosely paraphrase his hero, never was so much revealed by someone saying so little … Continue reading Johnson reveals so much by saying so little